Southpaw (album)

 Southpaw is the fifth studio album by Irish singer-songwriter Gilbert O'Sullivan, originally released in November 1977.
 This was the first album produced by Gilbert O'Sullivan.
 Union Square Music re-released it in June 2012 on Salvo label in part of the Gilbert O'Sullivan - A Singer & His Songs collection.

-This was the first of O'Sullivans albums not to contain a UK top 40 single.
-However, "I'll Believe It When I See It" and "To Each His Own" did chart in the Irish top 20.
+This was the first of O'Sullivan's albums not to contain a UK top 40 single.
+However, "I'll Believe It When I See It" and "To Each His Own" (not included on the original album) did chart in the Irish top 20.

+Critical reception

+The Globe and Mail wrote: "O'Sullivan is still writing his cloying little songs that start infectiously and end infectiously.
+In between is zero, or less than."

 Track listing

 All songs written by Gilbert O'Sullivan.